dozjs/doz/documentation/index.md

 ---

 ##### d:on
-This attribute allows you to define an event name.
+This attribute allows you to define a event name.

 ```javascript
 Doz.component('salutation-card', {